elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/logs.md

 Second, ask your administrator to re-index the affected indices.

 !!!note
-    Re-indexing requires a lot of permissions, including creating/deleting/renaming indices and change Index Lifecycle Management (ILM) policies.
+    Re-indexing requires a lot of permissions, including creating and deleting indices, and changing Index templates.
 This may interfere with audit logs and [compromise platform security](/compliantkubernetes/user-guide/demarcation/).
 Therefore, to ensure platform security, re-indexing can only be performed by Compliant Kubernetes administrators.

 ## Running Example